campa-consortium/lattice-standard/standard/introduction.md

 ## Lattice Branches

+A lattice **branch** holds a collection of lattice elements.
-A lattice **Branch** is essentially an ordered array of lattice elements that gives the physical sequence to be tracked through.
+There are two types of branches, one type, called "tracking branches", holds an ordered array of lattice elements that gives a sequence of elements to be tracked through.
+A tracking branch can represent something like a storage ring, transfer line or Linac.
 In the simplist case, a program can track through the elements one element at a time.
-However, lattice elements may overlap which will naturally complicat tracking.
+However, lattice elements may overlap which will naturally complicate tracking.

+The other type of branch, called "lord" branches are used to hold lattice elements that help describe:
+- Support elements (Girders)
+- Overlapping elements (Superposition)
+- Situations where an element is transversed multiple times as in an ERL or in opposite directions as in a colliding beam machine (Multipass)
+Lord branches will be explained in detail in later sections.

 ## Lattices